Parkour: David Belle

 The philosophy of parkour has been compared to that of martial arts.
-In an interview with The New Yorker, David Belle acknowledges the influence, "There's a quote by Bruce Lee that's my motto: 'There are no limits.
+In an interview with The New Yorker, Ryan Ford, an early American adopter of parkour, acknowledges the influence of martial arts: "There's a quote by Bruce Lee that's my motto: 'There are no limits.
 There are plateaus, but you must not stay there, you must go beyond them.
 A man must constantly exceed his level.'
 If you're not better than you were the day before, then what are you doing—what's the point?"
 In an interview with the press, Belle explained that parkour is a training method for warriors.
 "So many people try to train easy—'Come do parkour!
 It's really cool!'
 But if tomorrow I made you do real training, you would end up crying.
 That's what you need to know: you are going to cry, you are going to bleed and you are going to sweat like never before."
 In his book, Belle also quotes his father Raymond, "If two roads open up before you, always take the most difficult one.
 Because you know you can travel the easy one."

 Belle is an influential proponent of discipline and control in parkour, saying, "Precision is all about being measured," and going on to describe parkour as an art that requires huge amounts of repetition and practice to master.
 "With parkour, I often say, 'Once is never'.
 In other words, someone can manage a jump one time but it does not mean anything.
 It can be luck or chance.
 When you make a jump, you have to do it at least three times to be sure you can actually do it.
 It's an unavoidable rule.
 Do it the hard way and stop lying to yourself.
 When you come for training, you have to train.
 Even if it means doing the same jump fifty or a hundred times."
 To its founder, parkour is a method of self-refinement, used for learning to control and focus oneself.